The Best Health Savings Account

 Fidelity's plan takes the top spot on our list, whether you're using it as a savings or an investing vehicle.

-[Editor's Note: This transcript includes a correction to the audio regarding the example of Fidelity’s all-in cost.]
+[Editor's Note: We have published new research and enhanced our methodology.
+Read our evaluation of the best HSA providers of 2022.
+This transcript includes a correction to the audio regarding the example of Fidelity’s all-in cost.]

 Christine Benz: Hi, I'm Christine Benz from Morningstar.
 Morningstar's latest research on health savings accounts has revealed a new top choice.
 Joining me to discuss the latest research is Leo Acheson.
 He's an associate director in Morningstar's Manager Research Group.
 Leo, thank you so much for being here.